sendgrid/sendgrid-php/USAGE.md

 **This endpoint allows you to update the name and scopes of a given API key.**

 A JSON request body with a "name" property is required.
-Most provide the list of all the scopes an api key should have.
+Most provide the list of all the scopes an API key should have.

 The API Keys feature allows customers to be able to generate an API Key credential which can be used for authentication with the SendGrid v3 Web API or the [Mail API Endpoint](https://sendgrid.com/docs/API_Reference/Web_API/mail.html).